xmos/ai_tools/docs/rst/build-xformer.rst

     make submodule_update

-* Install at least version 15 of the XMOS tools from your preferred location and activate it by sourcing ``SetEnv`` in the installation root.
+* Install version 15 or later of the XMOS tools from your preferred location and activate it by sourcing ``SetEnv`` in the installation root.

 * `CMake 3.14 <https://cmake.org/download/>`_ or newer is required for building libraries and test firmware.